 An alarm system that activates when there is a smoke problem in the house can make a home safer.
-If owner of a business then you must ensure that all premises comply with the UK’s BS5839 Fire Safety Regulations.
-Our team of Bangor professionals can conduct an extensive survey and recommend any necessary changes.
+If owner of a business, then you must ensure that all premises comply with the UK’s BS5839 Fire Safety Regulations.
+Our team of Bangor alarm experts can conduct an extensive survey and recommend any necessary changes.

 What is a Fire Risk Assessment (FRA)?

 Take a look at where you live and who lives there as if it were a fire prevention issue.
 Understanding the possible risks associated with fire and smoke is a key factor in being able to improve the fire safety precautions taken by Bangor home and business owners.

 The law requires that a Fire Risk Assessment be completed.
 A Fire Risk Assessment is necessary for anyone responsible for buildings, such as an employer, owner, or occupier of premises not considered a single private dwelling (a private residence), and you must make sure that the Fire Risk Assessment is completed by a qualified person.
 You are responsible for finding fire dangers and hazards within your property and taking the appropriate actions.
 Your fire risk assessment must be written if more than five persons work on your premises.
 Your risk assessment should be reviewed regularly, and any changes that could have an effect on it must be recorded.
 It may seem like a total inconvenience but you have a legal obligation to ensure your staff's safety, and many businesses do not financially recover from fires.

 Carbon monoxide is an extremely toxic, flammable and dangerous gas.
 It’s produced by incomplete fuel burning; luckily, carbon monoxide alarms can be installed to notify you of the presence of this toxic gas in the atmosphere from faulty gas appliances.